Schedule 1 Application Solicitors

 - Transfer/settlement of property

-The Court can order payments to be made towards a child’s educational needs, school fees or towards the expenses connected with a disability such as the cost of obtaining a larger house, respite care, car expenses etc.
+The Court can order payments to be made towards a child’s educational needs, school fees or towards the expenses connected with a disability, such as a cost of obtaining a larger house, respite care, car expenses etc.

 If appropriate, a lump sum order can be made for the purchase of a car, if it is needed for the child, and for furnishing for the home, beds etc.